The Financial Landscape for Resident Doctors in Australia

 Savings and Financial Planning

-Despite the significant expenses, junior doctors can still save money with careful planning:
+Despite the significant expenses, resident doctors can still save money with careful planning:

 – Budgeting: Creating and sticking to a budget is crucial.
 Tracking expenses helps identify areas where savings can be made.